-5.4.7 Non-monitoring Transport collected other revenue Departments
+5.4.7 Non-monitoring of Transport revenue collected by other Departments

 As per Section 178 of MV Act, ticketless travel is an offence and is punishable with fine.
 The checking squads of APSRTC collect penalties for ticketless travel in APSRTC buses.